6inq/alt1plugins/README.md

 - 📈 **Session Tracking**: Runtime and cumulative statistics

 #### Usage:
-1. Install via Alt1 app browser
+1. **Install**: Open Alt1 → Apps → Open App Browser → Navigate to `https://6ing.github.io/alt1plugins/plugins/elder-timer/index.html` → Click "Add App"
 2. Open the plugin in Alt1
 3. Select your current location or let auto-detection handle it
 4. The plugin will automatically detect when you start chopping via chat messages